AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 * Do you just need different languages or also language to adopt to regional specifics?
 * Do you need rich media content like images or videos to be different for different locales?

 Be clear about you content update workflow.
 What is the approval process that the system needs to support?
+Might [AEM workflows](/help/sites-cloud/authoring/workflows/overview.md) be leveraged to automate this process?

 Note that your [content hierarchy](#content-hierarchy) can be leveraged to make localization easier.